The foundation for the Parish of the Most Blessed Sacrament was laid

 The Parish then moved permanently to the Chapel at St. Joseph’s Village.

-On October 12, 1989, the Most Rev.
+On October 12, 1989, Archbishop Marino designated the chapel at

 St. Joseph’s Village as the permanent home of Most Blessed Sacrament